kennethrioja/secondbrain/courses/i2ads.md

 - `raise ValueError("EXTERNAL ERROR: ...")` statement to say external error
 - `pytest` package to test all the 'test' files
 	- you can also test documentation by adding flag `--doctest-modules`

+# 21.11.2022 - Python 3
+- Numerical python = numpy
+- `import numpy as np` // to get the abbreviation 'np'
+- To create an environment and activate it (it will change your path) :
+* `conda create --name datascience38 python=3.8`
+* `conda activate datascience38`
+- To install packages in an environment (once activated):
+* `conda install numpy`
+- You can use conda to switch between environments:
+* `conda activate proj27`
+* `conda deactivate`
+* `conda activate proj38`
+- To list packages in current environment
+* `conda list`
+- To remove a package, e.g. `numpy`
+* `conda remove numpy`
+- To list environments:
+* `conda info --envs`
+- To remove an environment:
+* `conda remove -n datascience38 --all`
+- `import requests` > `raise requests.exceptions.RequestException("Function not sucessful")`
+- `pytest your.py` // to test the environment

 TODO :
 - ex3 ifelse and while, case, getops